Carney nominates Block & Leviton’s Cook to Chancery

 Cook would succeed Vice Chancellor Joseph Slights III, who recently retired after about six years on the bench, citing his 18 years serving in the state’s judiciary and a desire to spend more time with family.

-It gave Carney his fourth Chancery appointment during his two terms, and notably reignited a growing debate over the diversity of the influential business-focused bench.
+It gave Carney his sixth Chancery appointment during his two terms, and notably reignited a growing debate over the diversity of the influential business-focused bench.

 With the Court of Chancery being the home venue to the legal disputes for the state’s more than 1 million legal incorporations, any appointments to the bench are scrutinized by corporate America.
 It is the judges, who are expected to have a large degree of business litigation experience, and not juries who hear cases that involve shareholders, executives, and corporate boards.

 Cook will have to fill the shoes of Slights, who heard cases involving some of the nation’s largest public companies, like Facebook, FedEx, Goldman Sachs and McDonald’s.
 Notably, he also presided over the perhaps Chancery’s most high-profile case last year, a shareholder lawsuit against billionaire Tesla CEO Elon Musk who testified in person in Wilmington.
 Slights recently ruled in favor of Musk.

 Cook would bring 16 years of experience litigating before the Court of Chancery to the bench if confirmed by the State Senate.
 Initially working at Abrams and Laster, and later at Grant & Eisenhofer, Cook is currently the managing partner at the Delaware office of Block & Leviton, He received his undergraduate degree and his law degree from the University of Virginia, and he clerked for Vice Chancellor John Noble on the Court of Chancery.